-Ingredients for this beef stew CrockPot recipe are beef chuck or stew beef, root vegetables like potatoes, carrots and fresh and peas or beans.
+Ingredients for this beef stew CrockPot recipe are beef chuck or stew beef, root vegetables like potatoes, carrots, and fresh peas or beans.

-Flavorful Slow Cooker Beef Stew: What really makes a stew a stew is the savory herbs, thickened beef broth and seasonings.
-To give the dish even more complexity, consider making CrockPot beef stew with red wine.
-Substitute a cup of a hearty dry wine, such as Cabernet Sauvignon or Merlot for a cup of the beef broth and use it to deglaze the pan you used for browning the meat.
-You could add in some button mushrooms too.
+If you have red wine on hand, it’s a great addition to this stew (although it is optional).
+Substitute a cup of a hearty dry red wine, such as Cabernet Sauvignon or Merlot, for one cup of the beef broth and use it to deglaze the pan you used for browning the meat.

-How to Make Beef Stew in Crock Pot
+How to Make Beef Stew in a Crock Pot

-- Toss the beef in the flour-garlic powder mixture to coat, and brown in olive oil in batches.
+- Toss the beef in the flour-garlic powder mixture to coat per the recipe below, and brown in olive oil in batches.
 Don’t crowd the pan.
-(You can skip this step but the browning adds great flavor to the stew).
+(You can skip this step, but the browning adds great flavor to the stew).

 - Add everything to the slow cooker (I use a 6qt crock pot) and cook until the beef is tender.
 Stir in peas before serving.

-How Long to Cook Beef Stew in Crock Pot: Crock Pot beef stew is a set-it-and-forget-it kind of meal.
+How Long to Cook Beef Stew in a Crock Pot: This is the best slow cooker beef stew recipe since it’s a set-it-and-forget-it kind of meal.
 Cook it on high for 4-5 hours, or on low for 8-9 until the meat is tender.
 You can leave it on warm for an additional hour or so if needed.

 To Thicken Beef Stew in the Crock Pot: I use a cornstarch slurry (equal parts cornstarch and water) and add it in at the end.
 Allow it to cook about 10 minutes after adding the slurry to get rid of any starchy flavor.